 About Corvallis Club

 Although the Corvallis Club dates back to 1918, it still feels fresh.
-Within the last couple of years, the club’s owners invested almost $1.5 million in renovations to the clubhouse, pool, course and a new event pavilion.
-The event pavilion includes a state bocce ball and a stage for live music, an event space, and brand new restaurants.
+Within the last couple of years, the club’s owners invested almost $1.5 million in renovations to the clubhouse, pool, course, and a new event pavilion.
+The event pavilion includes a state bocce ball and a stage for live music, an event space, and restaurants.

 Members and guests enjoy golfing on one of the best-conditioned golf courses in Oregon.
 Other facilities include tennis courts, an outdoor swimming pool, dining, and events.

 The Restaurants – Gastro-Pub or Fine Dining